KampfBallerina/MoreRealisticLaundering/README.md

 - Custom app takes long to be visible: Allows other mods to load their custom apps before

-## What's new in Version 1.2.0?
+## What's new in Version 1.2.1?
-- Enhancement for Ray's Real Estate: Now also supports private properties
-- Dialogue Adaptions for Donna (Motel Owner) and Ming (Sweatshop Owner)
-- Missing fields in the MoreRealisticLaundering.json will now be added instead of simply using the default values.
+- Introducing `Hyland Auto` where you can now adjust the prices for all Vehicles that you can buy
+- Vehicle Price Support for Legit Mode
+- Adaption of all Vehicle Price Signs dynamically
+- Fixed that Ray's Real Estate was not appearing, when all 4 businesses where already bought (will now always appear)

 ![Rays Real Estate](https://github.com/user-attachments/assets/7841e4b3-8fc0-431a-b5c0-a2e5938faf49)